Frequently Asked Questions

 -5A is way more than enough for the CNC, it is even enough to add an extruder, 30A is only needed if you are running a laser or heated bed.
 There is no added benefit to running the CNC with a larger power supply.
 The board can only handle 5A on the outer port.

 -Power only gets plugged into the green ramps port the outer port powers the steppers, the inner port is for ports D8-D10.

 Tolerances to expect –

--Everything effects the accuracy/precision/resolution.
+-Everything affects the accuracy/precision/resolution.
 The resolution is theoretically double most 3D printers with the Ramps and Archim boards (because of 32nd stepping vs average 16), but you can’t go on those numbers at all.